jakejosh6751/Automated-Excel-Inventory-Tracking-System-with-Dashboard/README.md

 ### Database Modelling
 Two *Excel formatted* tables are created using sheets as the database:
-- **Products** table defines product details; Product ID, Product Name, Category, Unit Cost Price, Unit Sales Price, Reorder Level, and Discontinued status.
+- **Products** table defines product details; ProductID *(Primary Key)*, ProductName, Category, UnitCostPrice, UnitSalesPrice, ReorderLevel, and Discontinued *status*.
-- **Transactions** table records transaction details; Transaction ID, Date, Product ID, Quantity, Transaction Type (Purchase, Sale, or Damage).
+- **Transactions** table records transaction details; TransactionID *(Primary Key)*, Date, ProductID *(Foreign Key to Products table)*, Quantity, TransactionType (Purchase, Sale, or Damage), and Note *(to describe the situation if TransactionType is Damage)*.

-Unit Cost Price, Unit Sales Price, and Note (to describe the situation if Transaction Type is Damage).
+Using VLOOKUP, UnitCostPrice and UnitSalesPrice are copied from the Products table to the Transactions table base on ProductID.
+This is to ease data modelling calculations.

 *Products* table (snippet):